ZhangShiyue/translate/README.rst

         _UNK , je _UNK à _UNK pour acheter des vêtements .
         > Tom had a dog named Jerry.
         Tom avait un _UNK _UNK .

+To figure out the reason of poor performance, I inspected the "alignments" of attention model.
+And I found a bug in original code.
+I found the alignments is almost same through out a sentence, which is contradict to the goal of attention, to find related source words to attend.

+So, I examined 'seq2seq.py' code carefully, and found the original initialization of 'AttnV' variable is quite improper.
+'AttnV' is randomly initialized from [-sqrt(3), +sqrt(3)] uniform distribution, so initial value is too large which makes initial alignments approximate to a one-hot vector and thus the gradients on 'AttenV', 'AttnW' are rather small.
+Therefore, the alignment model cannot be trained.

+I solve this problem by constantly initializing 'AttnV' to 0.

+This change improves the performance on BTEC Zh-En corpus by more than 3 blue score (from 43.0 to 46.71).
+I'm testing it on En-Fr data...

 Feel free to contact me by email (byryuer at gmail com) if you have any questions.